sujik18/mlperf-automations/docs/index.md

-# CM "script" automation specification
+# MLC "script" automation specification

-Please check the [CM documentation](https://docs.mlcommons.org/ck) for more details about the CM automation language.
+Please check the [MLC documentation](https://docs.mlcommons.org/mlcflow) for more details about the MLCflow interface.

-See the [automatically generated catalog](scripts/index.md) of all CM scripts from MLCommons.
+See the [automatically generated catalog](scripts/index.md) of all the MLC scripts.

-## Understanding CM scripts
+## Understanding MLC scripts

-* A CM script is identified by a set of tags and by unique ID.
+* An MLC script is identified by a set of tags and by an unique ID.
-* Further each CM script can have multiple variations and they are identified by variation tags which are treated in the same way as tags and identified by a `_` prefix.
+* Further each MLC script can have multiple variations and they are identified by variation tags which are treated in the same way as tags and identified by a `_` prefix.

-### CM script execution flow
+### MLC script execution flow
 <img src="https://github.com/mlcommons/cm4mlops/raw/mlperf-inference/automation/script/assets/scripts-workflow.png" width="248">

-* When a CM script is invoked (either by tags or by unique ID), its `_cm.json` is processed first which will check for any `deps` script and if there are, then they are executed in order.
+* When an MLC script is invoked (either by tags or by unique ID), its `meta.yaml` is processed first which will check for any `deps` script and if there are, then they are executed in order.
 * Once all the `deps` scripts are executed, `customize.py` file is checked and if existing `preprocess` function inside it is executed if present.
-* Then any `prehook_deps` CM scripts mentioned in `_cm.json` are executed similar to `deps`
+* Then any `prehook_deps`  scripts mentioned in `meta.yaml` are executed similar to `deps`
 * After this, keys in `env` dictionary is exported as `ENV` variables and `run` file if exists is executed.
-* Once run file execution is done, any `posthook_deps` CM scripts mentioned in `_cm.json` are executed similar to `deps`
+* Once run file execution is done, any `posthook_deps` scripts mentioned in `meta.yaml` are executed similar to `deps`
 * Then `postprocess` function inside customize.py is executed if present.
-* After this stage any `post_deps` CM scripts mentioned in `_cm.json` is executed.
+* After this stage any `post_deps` scripts mentioned in `meta.yaml` is executed.

 ** If a script is already cached, then the `preprocess`, `run file` and `postprocess` executions won't happen and only the dependencies marked as `dynamic` will be executed from `deps`, `prehook_deps`, `posthook_deps` and `postdeps`.

 ### Input flags
-When we run a CM script we can also pass inputs to it and any input added in `input_mapping` dictionary inside `_cm.json` gets converted to the corresponding `ENV` variable.
+When we run an MLC script we can also pass inputs to it and any input added in `input_mapping` dictionary inside `meta.yaml` gets converted to the corresponding `ENV` variable.

 ### Conditional execution of any `deps`, `post_deps`
 We can use `skip_if_env` dictionary inside any `deps`, `prehook_deps`, `posthook_deps` or `post_deps` to make its execution conditional